 -A previous main award-winner in any of the SAMRO Overseas Scholarships competitions is not eligible to apply.

-Open for International Students: Applicants from South Africa, Botswana, Lesotho or Swaziland are eligible to apply for these endowments.
+Scholarship Open for International Students: Applicants from South Africa, Botswana, Lesotho or Swaziland are eligible to apply for these scholarships.

 Number of award(s): Two main awards, one for Jazz Music and one for Western Art Music are available in each cycle.